itspriddle/priddle.net/_projects/consulting/liberty-sports-group.md

 ---

 I worked with Allusis Productions to develop a fully custom WordPress site for Liberty Sports Group.
-I implemented the sites WordPress theme and multiple plugins to improve the admin experience.
+I implemented the site's WordPress theme and multiple plugins to improve the admin experience.
 I also oversaw the initial deployment of the website.